 According to the philosopher Carl Jung, the circle symbolizes the desire for order, it is “a remedy for a chaotic state of mind.”
 But the “dumbbell” on the logo was quite technical in nature, it can be called a “product symbol”.
 Actually, that was an image of the magneto itself.
 It was Bosch’s invention, which gave the start to the whole business.

 In October 1929, the head of the company made a historic decision: from that moment it became possible to produce literally anything in the company’s workshops.
 Robert Bosch factories began to produce refrigerators and heaters, food processors and shaving machines, electric drills and punchers, turntables and radios.
-Advertisers of the early twentieth century left and even strengthened such “symbolic” elements as bolt heads (circle) and slots (straights) in their posters, schematizing and simplifying the image of technical elements (magneto) in the spirit of the current fashion.
+Advertisers of the early twentieth century left and even strengthened such “symbolic” elements as bolt heads (circles) and slots (straights) in their posters, schematizing and simplifying the image of technical elements (magneto) in the spirit of the current fashion.

 Font and Color